-Real-time lead capture is a technology that collects data entered on your website in real-time (for example, on your live-chat widget or contact page).
-Therefore aim to obtain the client’s email address early in the customer journey.
+Real-time lead capture is a technology that collects real-time data entered on your website (for example, on your live chat widget or contact page).
+Therefore, aim to obtain the client’s email address early in the customer journey.

-Similar to your cart-abandonment email templates, browse abandonment emails, push notifications, and SMS messages are more relevant and tailored to consumers’ departing during the awareness phase.
+Like your cart-abandonment email templates, browse abandonment emails, push notifications, and SMS messages are more relevant and tailored to consumers departing during the awareness phase.

 Manual outreach (through real-time alerts)

 Real-time abandonment notifications allow you to receive emails with the contact information of known abandoners right away.
-This may be a wonderful tool for manually reaching out to high-value clients by phone or email if you have sales personnel.
+This may be an excellent tool for manually contacting high-value clients by phone or email if you have sales personnel.